LisaMLorenz/JobCat_Career_App/README.md

 ## User Story

-### As an candidate who is looking for a job in web development:
+As a job seeker...

+I want to create a resume, apply for jobs and keep track of my job applications, all in one place...

+so that I can be organised and stay on top of my job search.

 ## App description <a name="toc-appdescription"></a>